JackSzwergold/Writing/memories/What Do You Think of This One.md

 The screen was easily the biggest screen I ever saw in my young life; which made sense since the theater itself was so huge.
 But still the impact of actually seeing that screen light up was tremendous.

 Before the movie started — but while the screen was lit up with a trailer, teaser or something — there was still some horsing around happening.
 That horsing around continued a bit during the 20th Century Fox opening fanfare.
-But when the main titles hit — with the big “Lucasfilm Limited” in green letters — the tone changed.
+But when the main titles hit — with the big “Lucasfilm Limited” text projected in green letters — the tone changed.
 Everyone’s eyes were fixed on the screen.

 Then when the huge, yellow “Star Wars” text blew onto the screen followed by the opening crawl absolutely everyone was into it and sat still.
 This was literally the first film where everyone — kids and counsellors — shut up and paid attention to the film right from the outset.
 Then when the film actually began and the tiny rebel ship was being chased by the gigantic Star Destroyer that filled the whole screen, that settled it.
 Everyone was 1,000,000% into the film.